-Another clue as to what the parks will be like when they reopen came from the Disney Parks Chief Medical Officer and executives.
-Disney is evaluating several new and enhanced safety measures as it prepares to reopen parks worldwide.
-We know the U.S. Disney parks may not operate exactly the same as the overseas parks, but the Shanghai Disneyland opening procedures and how that park evolves over time provides a glimpse of what to expect when U.S. Disney theme parks reopen.
+All the changes come with a focus on safety and health for park guests and employees.
+The Disney Parks Chief Medical Officer and executives put many enhanced safety measures in place to safely reopen parks worldwide.
+Even though the U.S. Disney parks do not operate exactly the same as the overseas parks, the Shanghai Disneyland opening procedures and how that park evolves over time provides a glimpse of what's to come in terms of U.S. Disney theme parks.

 Just as the U.S. was gearing up for social distancing and closing the theme parks in March because of COVID-19, Shanghai was reopening Disneytown, Wishing Star Park and the Shanghai Disneyland Hotel.
 The theme park reopened May 11.
 It's a phased reopening with additional health and safety measures.
 There is an “Advanced Reservations Period” with a limited number of tickets available for sale in advance.
 Disney World will also have a reservations period to limit park capacity.

 Let’s take a look at the procedures that have been and are in place during the phased reopening of Shanghai Disneyland.
-Keep in mind that the situation is fluid and procedures will continue to be reviewed and may be adjusted as time goes on.
-We've already seen that they are beginning to add shows with social distancing measures in place.
+Keep in mind that the situation is fluid and procedures continue to be reviewed and are adjusted as time goes on.
+We've already seen show returning and increased capacity.
 We'll also touch on the health and safety measures Disney is exploring for its U.S. parks as outlined by Disney Parks Chief Medical Officer Pam Hymel.

 Limited Attendance with Advanced Ticketing and Reservations

-According to CEO Bob Chapek, Shanghai Disneyland's capacity is about 80,000 visitors per day; however, the government has mandated it operate at about 30% capacity (24,000 visitors).
+According to CEO Bob Chapek, Shanghai Disneyland's capacity is about 80,000 visitors per day; however, the government originally mandated it operate at about 30% capacity (24,000 visitors).
 Chapek said the park would initially begin well below that, ramp up to that 30% capacity over several weeks and "at that point there could be some lifting of even those restrictions of the 30%."
 As of Aug.
 24, capacity increases to 50%.

-In order to limit guest attendance initially, the park has to sell a limited amount of tickets and have an “Advanced Reservations Period.”
-Shanghai Disneyland and its official travel partners will begin selling dated tickets online in advance.
+In order to limit guest attendance initially, the park had to sell a limited amount of tickets and have an “Advanced Reservations Period.”
+Shanghai Disneyland and its official travel partners sold dated tickets online in advance.

 Guest Health Screenings